gramineproject/graphene/Documentation/oldwiki/Supported-System-Calls-in-Graphene.md

 * Thread-state (arch_prctl)

-## System calls that are partially implemented
+## System Calls that are Partially Implemented

 * ioctl